sishtiaq/RSE16/HappyRSE.md

 - RSEs value wrt Researchers
 - RSEs as "resources"

+## Travel
+- SI: train+tube in London.
+Bike in Cambridge.
+Now Bike or Walk.
+Shorter, not necessarity better.
+  - But no judgement here, no blame.
+First World Problem.
+- AS story.
+Swapped from car to train.
+"My family says that I'm far less grumpy".
+IT guy, so pretty grumpy at best of times.
+- Walk > Bike > Train > Car.

 # Work (holistic)

 ## Your work
 - work with others.
-Might not always be possible.
+Work with others outside your lab.
+(Might not always be possible.)
- - Ask about their team sizes.
+ - AudienceSurvey: Ask about their team sizes.
  - work with others of wide backgrounds (not necessarily coders)
 - work on something useful.
 Prob will be the case here.
+- Work on cool things.
 - Work on open source. ditto.
 - Work on things that matter.
- - Ignore or automate dull things.
+ - Ignore or automate dull things like infrastructure.
 - Flexible work: from home, Part time work.
 - Several projects on the go at once:
  - SLAyer and BMA.
 Had to split the week in the end.
 - How is your performance judged?
 Bugs fixed, SW produced, papers authored.
+- Commercialization of your work

 ## Learn something new
 - Conflict between your Project Manager and You.
 - Find a place where you can learn something new.
 Me: schannel server in C++.
 - Using current, different, cool tech.
 - Mentor.
 Your mentor; you a mentor to others.
+- Do different things, different types of projects (APT).

 ## Your pay
 - Happy with your current pay?
 Do you know you are being paid equally (gender, race)?